State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Introduction

+SSL has recently emerged as a promising approach for speaker representation learning, aiming to reduce dependence on human-labeled data.
+Recent state-of-the-art approaches \cite{miara24_interspeech, bingTASL} are based on DINO \cite{Caron2021EmergingPI}, a self-distillation framework where a student network is trained to match the output of a teacher network across multiple augmented iterations of the same utterance.
+Pseudo-labels are then generated by applying a clustering algorithm over the learned representations.
+While SSL techniques have significantly closed the gap with supervised methods, they still have not matched its performance and continue to rely on unlabeled, speaker-segmented, face-verified VoxCeleb data, thereby discarding a substantial portion of available audio.

 To address this limitation, our previous research \cite{stafylakis22_interspeech} explored training a speaker embedding extractor employing source audio from the VoxCeleb dataset, relying only on recording-level labels while considering the time boundaries where celebrities appear as unknown.
-Our proposed two-stage method begins by training a speaker embedding extractor employing segments from clusters of segments obtained with a basic diarization algorithm\cite{broux2018s4d}.
-The trained embedding extractor is then employed to identify which diarized segments belong to the target speaker.
-These selected segments are then used to train the second stage of the model in a fully supervised way.
+Our proposed two-stage method begins by training a speaker embedding extractor on segments derived from clusters obtained via a basic diarization algorithm\cite{broux2018s4d}.
+The trained embedding extractor is then employed to identify which diarized segments belong to the target speaker, which are subsequently used for fully supervised training in the second stage.